Algomancer/Bayesian-Flow-Networks/README.md

 A PyTorch implementation of [Bayesian Flow Networks](https://arxiv.org/abs/2308.07037)

 Currently use of a non causal version of LLAMA2.
+Currently training TinyStories Models matching https://github.com/karpathy/llama2.c/tree/master

 If you like my reference implimentations, come say hi!